ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### ACS Augmentation Requirements {#sec-acs-aug-req}

 The ordering of ECTs in the ACS is not significant.
-Logically, new ECT entries are appended to the existing ACS.
+Logically, the ACS represents the conjunction of all claims, so adding an ECT entry to the existing ACS at the end is equivalent to inserting it anywhere else.
-But implementations may optimize ECT order to achieve better performance.
+Implementations may optimize ECT order to achieve better performance.
 Additions to the ACS MUST be atomic.

 ### Evidence Augmentation (Phase 2) {#sec-phase2}